Isabella Cortese: Cosmetic recipes attributed to Isabella Cortese

 Isabella Cortese mentions several recipes in her book that are quite intriguing.
-Although Cortese worked in alchemy, she also focused on cosmetic transformations to the female body very similar to what we know today as cosmetology.
+Although Cortese worked in alchemy, she also focused on cosmetic transformations to the female body, very similar to what we know today as cosmetology.
 These transformations require recipes made up of ingredients that many might question today.

-For instance, there is one recipe for face color that is made as follows: Obtain a few birds with white feathers.
-During the duration of the next week to two weeks feed them only nuts from the pine.
-Then, after the one to two weeks are over, take the birds and butcher them.
-After butchering the birds mix the liquid obtained and some portions of the bird with a small amount of sweetbread and also a small portion of white bread as well.
-Next, add some goats milk and heat the solution.
-Once finished heating, distill the final product that will be applied to the face.
+For instance, there is one recipe for face colour that is made as follows: Obtain a few birds with white feathers.
+During the duration of the next week to two weeks, feed them only nuts from the pine.
+Then, after one to two weeks have passed, take the birds and butcher them.
+After butchering the birds, mix the liquid obtained and some portions of the bird with a small amount of sweetbread, and also a small portion of white bread.
+Next, add some goat's milk and heat the solution.
+Once finished heating, distil the final product that will be applied to the face.
 This final product should help improve one's pale complexion while also revealing one's true skin tone.

 Furthermore, there is a different recipe engraved in her "book of secrets" that is called to help cleanse and detoxify one's face.
-The recipe is as follows: First, gather some lemons beans; be sure the beans are dried.
-Then, once you have mixed the two add the mixture into a container full of white wine.
-When done, gather up some honey, a few eggs, and a couple ounces of goat milk.
-Combine all of these ingredients together and then begin to distill the mixture.
+The recipe is as follows: First, gather some lemon beans; be sure the beans are dried.
+Then, once you have mixed the two, add the mixture to a container full of white wine.
+When done, gather up some honey, a few eggs, and a couple of ounces of goat milk.
+Combine all of these ingredients together and then begin to distil the mixture.
 This final mixture can be applied to help rid the face of toxins and harmful chemicals that usually either dry up one's face or make it extra oily.
 These are just two of the most interesting recipes that are attributed to Cortese.
 Whether or not these recipes worked was determined by the beauty standards of 16th-century Europe.
 By contrast, today's world of cosmetology deals with many different shades of melanin, different types of skin, different hair textures, and different opinions of beauty for people from all over the world.